 - Doesn't already exist, the Import form page displays. - 3.
 If required, select one of the following options: - Overwrite The Import form page displays.
-This has the same fields as Edit form page where a description, delivery method, default approval type, update note, category, and icon can be added. - Rename The Import Form page displays.
-You must select the business process to which the form will be assigned, and enter a new name for the form. - 4.
-If required, change the business process that the form is to be linked with. - 5.
+This has the same fields as Edit form page where a business process, description, delivery method, default approval type, update note, category, and icon can be added. - Rename The Import Form page displays.
+You must enter a business process to which the form will be assigned, and enter a new name for the form. - 4.
 Click Import form to complete the import.